 Here’s why this structure works:

-1. The subject line engages the recipient to open the e-mail.
+1. The subject line engages the recipient in opening the e-mail.
 Examples of “something relevant” would be a mutual contact, an inside secret to the bridal show she just attended, a fact about bride’s who are planning weddings, etc.

 2. When you’re contacting a prospect for the first time, it’s best to err on the side of formality.
 Nobody is ever insulted by formality.

-5. It’s unrealistic to expect an initial e-mail to convince a prospect to commit time to meeting to you.
+5. It’s unrealistic to expect an initial e-mail to convince a prospect to commit time to meeting with you.
 Instead, you make the “next step” something trivial that indicates the prospect’s receptiveness.

 6. The prospect is smart enough to figure out how to call you or access your website if required.